datakurre/plone-operaton-playground/README.md

 # plone-operaton-playground [![Documentation at GitHub Pages](https://github.com/datakurre/plone-operaton-playground/actions/workflows/pages/pages-build-deployment/badge.svg)](https://datakurre.github.io/plone-operaton-playground)

-This repository hosts a playground and documentation for learning [BPMN](https://www.bpmn.org/) and using it for orchestrating CMS related workflows and integrations in the context of [Plone CMS](https://plone.org).
+This repository hosts documentation with playground for learning the basics of [BPMN](https://www.bpmn.org/) and using it for orchestrating CMS related workflows and integrations in the context of [Plone](https://plone.org) content management system.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/datakurre/plone-operaton-playground)